Thai Quinoa Salad with Peanut Dressing is packed with plant based protein. You will love every drop of this healthy, filling, flavorful dish!

 a fork in a bowl of thai quinoa salad with fresh herbs and lime wedges

 Start by cooking quinoa in chicken broth or vegetable broth for max flavor, or simply in water.
-Follow the package directions, but generally you’ll add quinoa and liquid in a 1:2 ratio, respectively, to a pot then bring to a boil, place a lid on top, turn the heat down to low, and simmer for 10-15 minutes.
-Fluff with a fork and voila — cooked quinoa!
+Follow the package directions though, in general, add 1 part quinoa to 2 parts liquid then bring to a boil in a pot, place a lid on top, turn the heat down to low and simmer for 10-15 minutes.

 cooked quinoa in a pot

-When it’s time to eat, add the cooked quinoa to a bowl with mixed greens, shelled edamame, green onions, fresh cilantro, red bell peppers, shredded carrots, and minced peanuts.
+When it’s time to eat, add the cooked quinoa – warm or cold – to a bowl with mixed greens, shelled edamame, green onions, fresh cilantro, red bell peppers, shredded carrots, and minced peanuts.

 ingredients for thai quinoa salad in a mixing bowl

-Next mix up the Peanut Dressing.
-This recipe will make enough to generously coat two salads with a little leftover.
-Use it to dress other salads, or dunk into with fresh veggies, sauteed chicken, or grilled shrimp.
-Or, like I said, grab a spoon…
+The dressing recipe makes enough to generously coat the entire recipe with a little leftover.
+Use it to dress other salads, dunk into with fresh veggies, or drizzle over cooked chicken or shrimp.

 To a jar with a tight fitting lid, or bowl, add: